firefly-cpp/NiaARM/docs/index.rst

 Detailed insights
 -----------------------

-The current version witholds (but is not limited to) the following functions:
+The current version includes (but is not limited to) the following functions:

 - loading datasets in CSV format,
 - preprocessing of data,